Serverless streaming architectures and algorithms for the enterprise

 RISELab, UC Berkeley

-Anurag is a PhD candidate at the RISELab, UC Berkeley, advised by Professor Ion Stoica, and will be joining Yale as an assistant professor in the spring of 2020.
-His research interests span distributed systems, networking and algorithms.
+Anurag Khandelwal is a PhD candidate at the RISELab, UC Berkeley, advised by Professor Ion Stoica, and will be joining Yale as an assistant professor in the spring of 2020.
+His research interests span distributed systems, networking, and algorithms.
 In particular, his research focuses on addressing core challenges in distributed systems through novel algorithm and data structure design.
 During his PhD, Anurag built large-scale data-intensive systems such as Succinct and Confluo, that led to deployments in several production clusters.
-Anurag received his bachelor’s degree in computer science from the Indian Institute of Technology Kharagpur in 2013.
+Anurag earned his bachelor’s degree in computer science from the Indian Institute of Technology Kharagpur in 2013.

 For conference registration information and customer service